 Mazin told The Hollywood Reporter, “Getting a chance to adapt this breathtaking work of art has been a dream of mine for years, and I'm so honored to do it in partnership with Neil [Druckmann].”

-The Last of Us HBO show release date speculation
+The Last of Us HBO show release date leaks

-The show is due to begin production in Calgary, in the Alberta province of Canada, this July and has a shooting permit that stretches all the way until June 2022 (although it's highly unlikely the show will be shooting for that whole length of time).
+We do know that the show started production in Calgary, in the Alberta province of Canada, in July 2021 and is only recently thought to have finished.
 This news comes from the Director's Guild of Canada (via CBC (opens in new tab)).

 The Last of Us HBO show plot